proplot-dev/proplot/README.rst

-While parts of ProPlot were inspired by Seaborn (e.g. some of ``colors.py`` is drawn from ``palettes.py``), the goals seem to be very different.
+While parts of ProPlot were inspired by Seaborn (e.g. some of ``colors.py`` is drawn from ``palettes.py``), the goals are largely different.
-Seaborn largely attempts to merge the tasks of data analysis and visualization, and seems to be geared toward statisticians, data scientists, and the private sector rather than physical scientists, academia, and the public sector.
+Seaborn largely attempts to merge the tasks of data analysis and visualization, and seems geared toward non-academics and data scientists.
-ProPlot is geared toward the latter group and is intended to help you make publication-quality figures, period.
+ProPlot is intended just to help you make highly-configurable, publication-quality figures, and is geared toward scientists and academics.
-It contains no data analysis tools – it is expected that you perform data analysis with other tools, or use the built-in tools offered by ``pandas`` and ``xarray`` when you do need quick, on-the-fly plots.

-Further, most of Seaborn's features are also only accessible from commands on the module itself.
+Most of Seaborn's features are also only accessible from commands on the module itself.
-ProPlot is integrated much more closely with the matplotlib API, relying on special subclasses of the native matplotlib ``Figure`` and ``Axes`` classes and the native matplotlib ``Colormap`` classes as opposed to "palettes".
-This gives new users a very gentle learning curve, while permitting the development of a number of powerful features well beyond the scope of Seaborn.
+ProPlot is integrated directly with the matplotlib API, relying on special subclasses of the native matplotlib ``Figure`` and ``Axes`` classes and the native matplotlib ``Colormap`` classes as opposed to "palettes".
+This gives new users a gentle learning curve, but still permits a number of powerful features well beyond the scope of Seaborn.

 In summary, this project is meant as a companion or alternative to Seaborn